History of Shropshire: The Industrial Revolution

 Shropshire is the "geological capital" of the UK, as just about every rock type in Northern Europe is found within its borders, as are coal, lead, copper and iron ore deposits.
-In addition to this, the River Severn flows through the county and has been used for the transportation of goods and services for centuries.
+In addition to this, the River Severn flows through the county and has been used for the transport of goods and services for centuries.
 A result of this was that the Ironbridge Gorge became a focal point of new industrial energies in the 18th century.
 Coalbrookdale, a small area of the Gorge, has been claimed as the birthplace of the Industrial Revolution, because of Abraham Darby I's development of coke-smelting and ironfounding there in the early 18th century.

 The towns of Broseley and Madeley were centres of innovation during the late 18th century.
 In Broseley, John Wilkinson pioneered precision engineering by providing cylinders for Boulton and Watt's improved steam engines, and by boring cannons with greater accuracy and range.
 He also constructed the first iron boat, launched in 1787.
 It was in nearby locations where key events of the Industrial Revolution took place.
 Coalbrookdale is where modern iron smelting techniques were developed, Ironbridge is where the world's first iron bridge was constructed in 1779, to link Broseley with Madeley and the Black Country, and Ditherington in Shrewsbury is where the world's first iron framed building was built, the Ditherington Flaxmill.
 Other places notable for early industry are Jackfield for tiles and Coalport for china.

 Later, Broseley and Madeley became notable for their continuation of trade in the field of bricks and tiles, which became a staple to the booming building trade, and millions of Broseley clay pipes were exported across the British Empire.